Gstreamer

 See the official gstreamer.freedesktop.org documentation for installation instructions and additional support.

-Get Your Dolby.io WHIP Publish URL
+Get your Dolby.io WHIP publish URL

 You will need a WHIP endpoint and Bearer token in order to broadcast.
 From the Dolby.io Dashboard, navigate to the Publishing tab of your token.
 Under the Live broadcast - Publish tokens section, retrieve the WHIP endpoint and Bearer token.